PaddlePaddle/docs/doc/paddle/guides/01_paddle2.0_introduction/basic_concept/tensor_introduction_en.md

 x.cholesky()                  #cholesky decomposition of a matrix x.t()                         #matrix transpose x.transpose([1, 0])           #swap axis 0 with axis 1
-x.norm('pro')                 #Frobenius Norm of matrix x.dist(y, p=2)                #The 2 norm of (x-y)
+x.norm('fro')                 #Frobenius Norm of matrix x.dist(y, p=2)                #The 2 norm of (x-y)
 x.matmul(y)                   #Matrix multiplication
 ```
 It should be noted that the class method of Tensor are non-inplace operations.
-It means, ``x.And dd(y)`` will not operate directly on Tensor x, but return a new Tensor to represent the results.
+It means, ``x.add(y)`` will not operate directly on Tensor x, but return a new Tensor to represent the results.

 For more API related to Tensor operations, please refer to [class paddle.Tensor]((../../../api/paddle/tensor/creation/Tensor_cn.html))